Atmospheric Sciences (AtSc)

 ATSC 355.
 Surface Transportation Weather I. 3 Credits.

 An introduction to the concepts, practices and methodologies used in the surface transportation weather industry.
 Includes configuration, siting, and data management/quality control of environmental sensor stations, fundamentals of surface transportation weather forecasting, overview of winter road maintenance methods, and applications of geographical information systems technologies in a weather and road maintenance environment.
-Prerequisites: ATSC 210 and ATSC 240.
+Prerequisite: ATSC 210 and ATSC 240.
 F, odd years.

 ATSC 360.
 Dynamic Meteorology.
 4 Credits.